 • As more settlers arrived, more forest was cut down, until 50-80% of the forest was cleared (1830-1880).
-Stone walls marked the lines between properties recognize any of the leaf shapes and names?
+Stone walls marked the lines between properties

 • Around the 1850's, many fields were abandoned as people moved to new areas and found new jobs.
 The fields began to quickly grow into young white pine forests, which was then harvested for lumber